-For 2021 our NEOs could earn an annual cash incentive bonus of up to 200% of the NEOs' respective targets, but only if corporate performance was better than the pre-established Bonus Hurdle, that is, less than or equal to an Adjusted GAAP Calendar Year Combined Ratio of 107.7%.
+For 2022 our NEOs could earn an annual cash incentive bonus of up to 250% of the NEOs' respective targets (an increase from 200% in previous years), but only if corporate performance was better than the pre-established Bonus Hurdle, that is, less than or equal to an Adjusted GAAP Calendar Year Combined Ratio of 106.8%.
 Provided that the Bonus Hurdle was achieved, the Compensation Committee had the sole discretion to decrease, but not increase, the value of the NEOs' annual bonuses, based on criteria selected by the Compensation Committee for this purpose.
-The Compensation Committee may exercise this discretion on a case-bycase basis.
+The Compensation Committee may exercise this discretion on a case-by-case basis.

-2021 Results
+2022 Results

-In 2021, the Company achieved an Adjusted GAAP Calendar Year Combined Ratio of 97.6%, which was better than the Bonus Hurdle of 107.7%.
+In 2022, the Company achieved an Adjusted GAAP Calendar Year Combined Ratio of 97.0%, which was significantly better than the Bonus Hurdle of 106.8%.
 Highlights of the considerations that formed the basis of the Compensation Committee's annual cash incentive bonus award determination are set forth below:

-- Our financial performance in 2021, as described above under "Summary-2021 Company Performance Highlights"; - Our continued successful execution of our plan to develop and implement new technologies and capabilities: - Continued internal and customer-facing business process improvements that provide greater support and ease of use to our independent agents, brokers and policyholders; and - Further diversification of our risk exposure.
+- Our financial performance in 2022, as described above under "Summary- 2022 Company Performance Highlights"; - Our continued successful execution of our plan to develop and implement new technologies and capabilities; - Continued internal and customer-facing business process improvements that provide greater support and ease of use to our independent agents, brokers, and other distribution partners, as well as policyholders; and - Further diversification of our risk exposure.

-In determining the actual annual cash incentive bonus awards, the Compensation Committee evaluated each of our NEO's performance, responsibilities, accomplishments and contributions to the Company during 2021, with advice from Ms. Antonello regarding the NEOs reporting to her.
+In determining the actual annual cash incentive bonus awards, the Compensation Committee evaluated each of our NEO's performance, responsibilities, accomplishments and contributions to the Company during 2022, with advice from Ms. Antonello regarding the NEOs reporting to her.

-As a result of this evaluation, the Compensation Committee concluded that it was satisfied with the performance of all of the NEOs, and that based on the Company's 2021 performance, each NEO should be awarded an annual bonus equal to between 100% and 140% of the NEO's respective target.
+As a result of this evaluation, the Compensation Committee concluded that it was satisfied with the performance of all of the NEOs, and that based on the Company's 2022 performance, each NEO should be awarded an annual bonus equal to between 120% and 170% of the NEO's respective target.

-Ms. Antonello was awarded \$910,000 in recognition of her overall responsibility for and execution of the Company's business functions, her leadership through the CEO transition, the Company reorganization, and the strong improvement in Cerity's performance.
+Ms. Antonello was awarded \$1,145,000 in recognition of her overall responsibility for the Company's financial and business results, her execution of the Company's business strategy, and the strong improvement in Cerity's performance.

-Mr. Paquette was awarded \$459,550 in recognition of his support during the CEO transition, his development of the Company's planning and forecasting capabilities and his proactive management of the investment portfolio.
+Mr. Paquette was awarded \$546,000 in recognition of his development of the Company's capital plan, his proactive management of the investment portfolio, his superior business acumen, and his management of the Company's financial accounting, treasury and planning functions.

-Ms. Brown was awarded \$227,700 for her counsel to the Board during the CEO transition and management of the legal and regulatory functions supporting the Company's business strategy.
+Ms. Brown was awarded \$345,950 for her counsel to the Board, her leadership of a strategic business initiative, and her effective management of the legal, risk and government & regulatory affairs functions supporting the Company's business strategy.